kodecocodes/swift-style-guide/README.markdown

 }
 ```

-For functions add line breaks at each argument if it's exceed page guide:
+For functions add line breaks at each argument if it exceeds page guide:

 ```swift
 func reticulateSplines(